Ariston Bathhouse raid: Raid

-On February 21, 1903, at nine p.m., two undercover officers, Thomas Phelan and Norman Fitzsimmons, entered the Ariston Bathhouse.
+On February 21, 1903, at 9PM, two undercover officers, Thomas Phelan and Norman Fitzsimmons, entered the Ariston Bathhouse.
 Since the building had been under surveillance by the police, at least one officer, Fitzsimmons, had entered the establishment at least twice before the raid.
 Twenty minutes after arrival, according to his court testimony, Phelan was approached sexually by a man named Walter Bennett.
-After Bennett turned down Fitzsimmons's request to join, on the basis of Bennett preferring "fat boy[s]", they arranged to meet at 2:30 a.m.
+After Bennett turned down Fitzsimmons's request to join, on the basis of Bennett preferring "fat boy[s]", they arranged to meet at 2:30AM.
 Shortly afterward, two other undercover officers joined Phelan and Fitzsimmons.
 They spent some time observing the bathhouse to gather evidence to incriminate patrons, and witnessed multiple instances of anal and oral sex, which they later recounted at the trials.

-At 1:45 a.m., a group of police officers entered the establishment and blocked the exits so that none of the 78 men inside could escape.
+At 1:45AM, a group of police officers entered the establishment and blocked the exits so that none of the 78 men inside could escape.
 They arrested 34 men against whom they had complaints.
 The rest were let go with a warning.
 The owner of the bathhouse, John Begley, was accused of keeping a disorderly house and was held on $2,000 bail.
 Of the men arrested, some were charged with liquor law violations and disorderly conduct, and at least 16 were charged with sodomy.
 Twelve of those sixteen were sent to trial, and five trials have transcripts that are viewable today.
 Of these five trials, three returned verdicts of guilty, one verdict of guilty with a recommendation to mercy, and a mistrial.
 However, two of the guilty verdicts were later appealed.

 The police had spent several weeks collecting evidence against men who entered the bathhouse, which they did in conjunction with the Society for the Prevention of Crime.
 They used this evidence to create two diagrams of the bathhouse that were used in the trials.